sevenseasofbri/tp/docs/DeveloperGuide.md

 6. The `OrGate` object represents the `or` operation logic gate.
 It then calls `setBoolean(int value)` function on itself to assign the Boolean value to that selected input of the logic gate.

-The above sequence of object interactions through the SetCommand can be represented in the following sequence diagram:
+The above sequence of object interactions through the SetBooleanCommand can be represented in the following sequence diagram:

 ![InsertSequeunceDiagram](diagrams/SetBooleanCommand.png)